sam-bells/nr-apim-telemetry/README.md

 # Overview

-This is a guide for instrumenting an Azure API Management with New Relic.
-The document contains `Experimental` code examples, that were setup as an example and is not production ready.
+This is a guide for instrumenting an [Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) with [New Relic](https://docs.newrelic.com/docs/new-relic-solutions/get-started/intro-new-relic/).

+> **Important**: The document contains `Experimental` code examples, that were setup as an example and is not production ready.

 In this guide will cover only the (Experimental) capabilities, rather than the Official capabilities.
 New Relic can be instrumented for Azure API Management to capture:

 1. **Metrics (Official - supported)**: Use the [Azure Integration (Azure Monitor)](https://docs.newrelic.com/docs/infrastructure/microsoft-azure-integrations/get-started/activate-azure-integrations/)
-1. **Diagnostic Settings *(Official - supported)**: Use the Diagnostic Settings and push to the [Azure Log Forwarder solution](https://docs.newrelic.com/docs/logs/forward-logs/azure-log-forwarding/)
+1. **Diagnostic Settings (Official - supported)**: Use the Diagnostic Settings and push to the [Azure Log Forwarder solution](https://docs.newrelic.com/docs/logs/forward-logs/azure-log-forwarding/)
 1. **Custom Logs (Experimental)**: Adds a policy fragment to capture custom logs and errors from Azure APIM.
 1. **Distributed Tracing (Experimental)**: Tracks and observes service requests as they flow through distributed systems - [docs](https://docs.newrelic.com/docs/distributed-tracing/concepts/introduction-distributed-tracing/).
 1. **Change Tracking**: New Relic supports publishing a [Change Tracking](https://docs.newrelic.com/docs/change-tracking/change-tracking-introduction/) event.
 If you've followed the `Traces (Experimental)` guide, it'll create an entity in New Relic, which changes can be published to.
 This will help track Infrastructure, CORs or other APIM level changes.